jchristopherson/diffeq/README.md

     print "(AI0A)", "RUNGE_KUTTA_853: ", size(s3, 1), " Solution Points"
     print "(AI0A)", "ROSENBROCK: ", size(s4, 1), " Solution Points"

     !
 Now, implement a PI controller and check its effect.
-This will likely ! increase the number of steps (loss of efficiency), but if there were ! any stability issues, stability will likely improve.
+This might ! increase the number of steps (loss of efficiency), but if there were ! any stability issues, stability will likely improve.
 Stability is likely ! not relevant on this problem, but it's here for illustration purposes.